 This publication presents sample costs and returns to produce fall vegetables on small acreages in Nevada.
 It is intended to be a guide, used to make production decisions, determine potential returns and prepare business and marketing plans.
 Practices described are based on the production practices considered typical for this crop and region, but may not apply to every situation.
 A “Your Farm” column in Table 1 is provided for your use.

-Table 1: Field Produce Production Costs and Returns, 5000 sq ft., 2012
+Table 1: Field Produce Production Costs and Returns, 5000 sq. ft., 2012

-The following assumptions refer to Tables 1-4, and reflect the typical costs and returns to establish and produce fall vegetables, those that are planted or harvested during August though November, as part of a three- season production practice using sprinkler irrigation in Nevada.
+The following assumptions refer to Tables 1-4, and reflect the typical costs and returns to establish and produce fall vegetables, those that are planted or harvested during August through November, as part of a three- season production practice using sprinkler irrigation in Nevada.
 The practices described are not the recommendations of the University of Nevada Cooperative Extension, but rather the production practices and materials considered typical of a well-managed small acreage operation in the region, as determined by the best available research.
 Costs, materials and practices are not applicable to all situations, as establishment and cultural practices vary among growers within the region.

 Production Cultural Practices and Material Inputs